psidnell/ofexport/README.txt

 Usage:
 ------
-To see if everything works run 'python omnifocus.py'.
-Assuming your omnifocus library is in the same place as mine it'll print out your whole task hierarchy.
+To see if everything works run 'python of_to_html.py'.
+This will print out your whole task hierarchy to OF.html on your desktop.

-omnifocus.py - the core library, has a main that prints the whole repository to the console of_to_links.py - renders the whole library as HTML of_to_opml.py - renders the whole library as OPML days.py - a report generation library that prints md, opml, html, taskpaper or folding text report
+omnifocus.py - the core library, has a main that prints the whole repository to the console of_to_html.py - renders the whole library as HTML of_to_opml.py - renders the whole library as OPML of_to_md.py - renders the whole library as Markdown of_to_text.py - renders the whole library as text of_to_text.py - renders the whole library as Taskpaper days.py - a report generation library that prints completed tasks in any of the above formats.
-          of completed tasks.
-This makes all sorts of assumptions about naming that probably only applies to me, but a little modification I'm sure it'll work for you too.

 Comments welcome.